WorldBoxOpenMods/ModLoader/README.md

 A new mod loader for [Worldbox](http://www.superworldbox.com/) after [NCMS](https://denq04.github.io/ncms/), called NML for short.
-Detailed introduction look [Gitbook](https://worldboxopenmods.gitbook.io/mod-tutorial-en).
+Detailed introduction look [Gitbook](https://worldboxopenmods.gitbook.io/mod-tutorial-en). this is the android version of the project.

 <h2 align="center"> Overview </h2>